-Unfortunately, at this stage there is no cure for Rosacea but there is ongoing research into the cause of the genetic condition.
+Unfortunately, at this stage there is no cure for Rosacea.
+But, there is ongoing research into the cause of the genetic condition.
 Treating Rosacea in clinic, we begin with concentrating on the cause of the condition, first focusing on gut health and restoring the skin’s health and barrier function.
 This is paramount, but can be the trickiest part of the treatment program as Rosacea commonly flares in the beginning.
-We then introduce Enzyme Therapy and LED light therapy, which assist further in eliminating bacteria and reducing inflammation.
-Teamed with DMK Home Prescriptives, we are able to continuously maintain skin health and barrier function and minimise any Rosacea flare ups.
+We then introduce treatments such as Enzyme Therapy and LED light therapy, which assist further in eliminating bacteria and reducing inflammation.
+Teamed with Home Prescriptives, we are able to continuously maintain skin health and barrier function and minimise any Rosacea flare ups.
 It is important to note that many doctors will most commonly prescribe antibiotics (both topically and orally) in an attempt to reduce inflammation, however this will only provide a temporarily fix to the problem.
 With the latest research into gut health, we know the consumption of antibiotics can further contribute to poor gut health and compromised immunity.
 This is why we believe it is so important to look at our overall health and make changes where we can to reduce the impact and severity of Rosacea.

 - Dairy, sugar, processed food and refined carbs such as white pasta, white rice and white flour as they can cause inflammation